ShipBit/slickgpt/README.md

 ### Local chat history

-Your chat history is stored in the localStorage of your browser and never leaves your machine (unless you actively decide to share a chat.
+Your chat history is stored in the IndexedDb of your browser and never leaves your machine (unless you actively decide to share a chat.

 <a href="static/docu/history.png">
   <img src="static/docu/history.png" alt="History of chats" height="300">